 - over-the-counter painkillers, such as ibuprofen or paracetamol, can relieve pain (children aged 16 or under should not be given aspirin)

 - drink plenty of fluids, but avoid acidic drinks such as fruit juice as these can irritate your parotid glands water is usually the best fluid to drink

 - applying a cold compress to your swollen glands can help to reduce the pain

 - eat foods that don't require a lot of chewing, such as soup, mashed potatoes and scrambled eggs.

 You should see your doctor, or take your child to the doctor, if you suspect mumps.
 It's a notifiable disease which means the Australian Government monitors cases to ensure public health safety.
-It's very important to see a doctor if, in addition to swollen glands, you or your child has stomach ache and is being sick.
+It's very important to see a doctor if, in addition to swollen glands, you or your child:

 If your symptoms don't improve after seven days, or they suddenly worsen, contact your doctor for further advice.